SAP-archive/C4CODATAAPIDEVGUIDE/README.md

         ...
 ```

-#####$search

-From an OData version point of view $search is **NOT** part of OData V2 specification.
-However C4C OData API does support $search.
-This is one of the 'enhacements' that has been adopted over the V2 standard.
-Using the OData Service Explorer it is possible to flag entity attributes as being relevant for search.
-If flagged, $search can be done at the entity collection level.
-The following example outlines the usage of the $search:
+####$search
+Although $search is not part of OData V2 specification, $search is supported by C4C OData API.
+Once $search is performed, C4C OData API compares the term provided to $search against the properties marked as $search relevant in OData Service Expolorer.
+Standard C4C OData services are delievered with $search relevant properties marked.

+For custom OData services, it is possible to mark $search releveant entity properties individually as well as at the entity collection level.

+The following example shows the usage of the $search:

 ```
 https://myNNNNNN.crm.ondemand.com/sap/byd/odata/cust/v1/c4codata/CustomerCollection?$search='Porter'